Believe it or not, there isn’t a consensus on how old the game of football is.

 Location: Ewood Park, Blackburn, BB2 4JF

 Home team: Blackburn Rovers F.C.

-Blackburn Rovers is one of the founding members of what we now know as the Premier League.
-This stadium has a capacity of more than 31,000 people and has gone through various renovations and reconstructions over the years0
+Blackburn Rovers is one of the founding members of what we now know as the English Premier League.
+Ewood Park stadium has a capacity of just over 31,000 and has gone through various renovations and reconstructions over the years.

 7. Rodney Parade

 Location: Rodney Road, Newport, NP19 0UU

 Rodney Parade is not exclusively a football stadium.
 The stadium has a long history with rugby (the home ground of the Dragons) and is also home to Newport County.

 It lacks the grandeur of several other stadiums mentioned in this ten oldest football stadiums list but is nonetheless significant in the history of Welsh football.

 What’s remarkable about this stadium is that it is always active, with some form of sport being played there.
 In 2022 it won an award for the best pitch in the EFL League Two.